 For ALL course grades, please check eClass.
 Tutorials 0 & 1 are for practice only, so we will not post Tutorial grades until Tutorial 2.
 It is your responsibility to check your course grades regularly.
-If you notice a discrepancy with your grade or if you have a missing grade, you must send an email to ecointro@yorku.ca, within 5 days of the date the grade was posted.
+If you notice a discrepancy with your grade or if you have a missing grade, please check eClass - Admin Questions block - FAQs for the specific category you are concerned.
+If you don't find your answer there, please complete the MachForm in the "Other Questions" tab (also linked at the end of each tab).
+We will respond to the email indicated in your form within 3 business days.
 Please see the "Grade Reappraisal Policy" below.